 The American Heart Association also provides a Six-Week Beginner Walking Plan that can be easily implemented inside your home to accommodate shifts in your physical activity routine.
-You may also want to consult the Tips for Safe Outdoor Workouts article from the Cleveland Clinic.
 Even if you are unable to get outside to walk, you can still enjoy the benefits of walking in your own home – without a treadmill!
 Here’s a link to an article from Healthy Women that provides some tips if indoor walking appeals to you.

 We invite you to share this video and information about the availability of FREE copies of Walk With Ease broadly.
 This Mini Advocacy Toolkit for the Walk With Ease Guidebook has some suggestions for social media posts and promotional text.